evpo/EncryptPad/docs/en/readme.md

 ### Ubuntu or Linux Mint via PPA

-There are several PPAs on Launchpad built on Canonical servers from encryptpad source files.
+There are several PPAs on Launchpad built on Canonical servers from EncryptPad source files.
 Use the commands below to install the packages:

     sudo add-apt-repository ppa:evpo/main
     sudo apt update